-Racine County Housing Authority is a Public Housing Agency in Racine, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Racine County Housing Authority is a Public Housing Agency in Racine, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.

 Racine County Housing Authority serves Racine County.